syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/data-binding/data-binding-core.md

 ## Binding with ajax

-You can use TreeGrid [`dataSource`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.TreeGrid.TreeGrid~DataSource.html) property to bind the data source to TreeGrid from external Ajax request.
-In the below code we have fetched the data source from the server with the help of Ajax request and provided that to [`dataSource`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.TreeGrid.TreeGrid~DataSource.html) property by using **onSuccess** event of the Ajax.
+You can use TreeGrid [`dataSource`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.TreeGrid.TreeGrid~DataSource.html) property to bind the data source to TreeGrid from external Fetch request.
+In the below code we have fetched the data source from the server with the help of Fetch request and provided that to [`dataSource`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.TreeGrid.TreeGrid~DataSource.html) property by using **onSuccess** event of the Fetch.

 {% if page.publishingplatform == "aspnet-core" %}